Yeshiva University hit with sexual abuse lawsuit

 The Associated Press doesn’t typically identify people who say they are victims of sexual abuse unless they choose to be named.

-One of the accused rabbis, Macy Gordon, died recently in Israel.
-The other, George Finkelstein, has denied the allegations.
+One of the accused rabbis, George Finkelstein, targeted children of Holocaust survivors, according to the lawsuit, telling them they would increase their parents’ suffering if they spoke about the abuse.
+The other, Rabbi Macy Gordon, who taught Jewish studies, allegedly sodomized boys in a “vicious and sadistic” manner using objects, the lawsuit says.
+Gordon died in 2017 in Israel.
+Both he and Finkelstein have denied the allegations in the past.

 Finkelstein was promoted from the school’s assistant principal to principal even after some of the boys’ parents reported the alleged abuse to school officials, the plaintiffs said.
-He also eventually moved to Israel, where he worked at Jerusalem’s Great Synagogue.
+Gordon eventually moved to Israel, where he worked at Jerusalem’s Great Synagogue.
 Calls to the synagogue rang unanswered Thursday.

-Thirty-four of the plaintiffs attempted to sue Yeshiva University for sexual abuse and facilitating sexual abuse in 2013 but the case went nowhere because it was barred by the statute of limitations at the time
+Thirty-four of the plaintiffs attempted to sue Yeshiva University for sexual abuse and facilitating sexual abuse in 2013 but the case went nowhere because it was barred by the statute of limitations at the time.
+On Thursday, one of their attorneys, Kevin Mulhearn, called the plaintiffs “trailblazers.”

-Plaintiff David Bressler, 51, said the abuse he suffered while a student in the early ’80s led him to abandon his religion that now rekindles memories of the abuse.
-He now has no contact with his parents and other relatives who are observant Jews.
+David Bressler, 51, said the abuse he suffered while a student in the early ’80s led him to abandon his religion that now rekindles memories of the abuse.
+He has no contact with his parents and other relatives who are observant Jews.
 When he married his Jewish wife a decade ago, he made her promise not to raise their children in the Jewish faith.

 He said he still doesn’t tuck in his shirt, a habit he started in high school to make it more difficult for his abuser to put his hand down his pants.
+Bressler once punched Finkelstein while he says the rabbi was sexually “wrestling” with him.

-He said there are days he can’t bear being on a crowded subway because “I can’t stand being touched by people.”
+Now there are days he can’t bear being on a crowded subway because “I can’t stand being touched by people.”

 “So you don’t even realize what the long-term impact is,” said Bressler, a father of two.